 The language here is unclear regarding the claims of the Native Hawaiian people to their national lands.
 If this is a reference to the pre-overthrow Hawaiian government, it should have stated clearly that the Hawaiian monarchy never relinquished its national lands.
 The people owned no such lands as a group but only through its government.
 This paragraph skirts the fact that the monarchy’s Government lands and Crown lands were taken and maintains a pretense that there were lands set aside for the native Hawaiian people en masse.
-In fact, the people owned rights in the land to have access for purposes of traditional, cultural and sustenance purposes, but these rights were never seen as title to the lands.
+In fact, the people owned rights in the land to have access for purposes of traditional, cultural, and sustenance purposes, but these rights were never seen as title to the lands.

-Both paragraphs of Article 1 reference a superior entityThe first references “belonging to, controlled by, and designated for conveyance to and for the Hawaiian Nation” The second makes, a more oblique reference by stating, “To the maximum extent possible, the government shall pursue the repatriation and return of . . .”
-Both paragraphs suggest but refuse to simply state that the lands and territories belonging to Native Hawaiians are now in the hands of the US government through theft and all of the lands should be given back
+Both paragraphs of Article 1 reference a superior entity.
+The first references “belonging to, controlled by, and designated for conveyance to and for the Hawaiian Nation.”
+The second makes a more oblique reference by stating, “To the maximum extent possible, the government shall pursue the repatriation and return of . . .”
+Both paragraphs suggest, but refuse to simply state, that the lands and territories belonging to Native Hawaiians are now in the hands of the US government through theft, and all of the lands should be given back.

 The language in the NHC document for independence (Article II) is much clearer with regard to territory: